Getting started

 That is enough to understand what Noosaga is for.

-Once you click a framework, read the framework article next.
+Once you choose a framework, read the framework article next.
 This gives you the quickest answer to: what is this framework, what problem was it trying to solve, and how does it differ from nearby alternatives?

 After that, use the concept map to find the entry layer.
 It shows which concepts are foundational and which ones depend on them.
 This is the easiest way to avoid learning in the wrong order.